What you may not appreciate is they are dangerous and can cause harm to both dogs and to people.

 And even in these locations, extreme caution should always be used, like with cliffs, bluffs and wildlife.

-You should never use these leashes if:
+You should never use a retractable leash if:

 - Other dogs or children are around (really, if there's anyone around)